Jason-fos/JLF-construction-service/README.md

 - All images taken from pexels.com

 ### Code
-- 404 page was build using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+- 404 page was built using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)

 ## Acknowledgements
 I would like to take the opportunity to thank: